Do Good Anyway

 We go to work at jobs we don’t love or even hate.

-We lie so we don’t hurt those around us or become exposed ourselves.
+We lie so we don’t hurt those around us or become exposed ourselves, even to ourselves.

-We allow others to treat us in ways that hurt our souls.
+We allow others to treat us in ways that hurt our hearts & souls.

-We treat others in ways that leave us feeling guilty and ashamed – even if we don’t admit it – somewhere deep inside.
+We treat others in ways that leave us feeling guilty and ashamed – even if we don’t admit it – we all feel it somewhere deep inside.

 Have you ever heard of the shopping cart theory?
 If not you probably already know what the gist is.